bmschmidt/pySRP/README.md

 SRP files are stored in a binary file format to save space.
 This format is the same used by the binary word2vec format.

+**DEPRECATION NOTICE**

+This format is now deprecated--I recommend the Apache Arrow binary serialization format instead.

 ```python
 file = SRP.Vector_file("hathivectors.bin")